 I’d love teach you how to make crispy hash brown potatoes at home because they’re actually super easy.
 There’s a secret technique that guarantees your hash browns will be velvety and smooth on the inside and extra crispy on the outside.

 It really boils down to one thing: parcooking your potatoes to remove excess moisture.
 You see, a potato is about 80 percent water.
 The rest of the potato is composed of starches, which is what makes them caramelize beautifully in a hot pan.
 If the water gets in the way, though, you’ll end up steaming your potatoes.
 That makes them mushy instead of being crispy and wonderful.

 The easiest way to remove the excess moisture starts with wringing out your shredded potatoes.
 Place them in a piece of cheesecloth (or a tea towel) and twist it like there’s no tomorrow.
 This will remove most of the moisture but not all of it.
-Here’s where the secret technique comes in: Place them on a paper-towel lined plate and cook them in the microwave on high for 2 minutes.
+Here’s where the secret technique comes in: Place them on a paper towel-lined plate and cook them in the microwave on high for two minutes.
 That’s it!

-If you don’t have a microwave, you can boil your potatoes for 2 minutes–just make sure you wring them out super well afterwards.
+If you don’t have a microwave, you can boil your potatoes for two minutes—just make sure you wring them out super well afterward.
 After that, it will be easy-peasy to crisp them up to perfection when you add them to a hot, oiled cast iron pan.
-They should only take about 2 minutes a side since you’ve already cooked them in the microwave.
+They should only take about two minutes a side since you’ve already cooked them in the microwave.